brootaylor/personal-dev-framework/README.md

 ### "uglify"

-Minifies the JavaScript and copies to build directory.
+Minifies the JavaScript and copies to the build directory.

 ```js
 uglify: {